 Asheville is known for tasty eateries and microbreweries.
 If you want to sample local micro-brewed beer and catch a movie, have we got a spot for you.
-The Asheville Brewing Company has award winning pizza served up piping hot, fresh brewed beer, and $3 movies!
+The Asheville Brewing Company has award-winning pizza served up piping hot, freshly brewed beer, and $3 movies!

 5. Summerville, SC – 89 miles from Atlanta

 Go back in time with a visit to Summerville, a sleepy mountain town less than two hours from Atlanta.
-The beauty of its stately hills and trees are only out shined by its lively festivals.
+The beauty of its stately hills and trees is only outshined by its lively festivals.
 The town is filled with historic buildings, lovely parks, and plenty of outdoor activities.

 6. Savannah, GA – 248 miles from Atlanta

 If you love golfing, Savannah is your destination of choice.
 It features some of the Low Country’s best golfing opportunities.
 But that is far from all Savannah has to offer.
 Beautiful beaches, fresh seafood, a thriving historic downtown, and classic southern food with a twist are just a small sampling of what you will find here.

 One of the best ways to see the city is on foot.
 Take a stroll around the squares, chat with the locals, visit the beautiful landmarks and historic architecture…and just relax.

 7. Toccoa Falls, GA – 93 miles from Atlanta